edgedb/edgedb/docs/tutorial/queries.rst

     }

 Let's add some more information about "Dune".
-For example, we can add some of the actors members, like Jason Momoa, Zendaya and Oscar Isaac:
+For example, we can add some of the actors, like Jason Momoa, Zendaya and Oscar Isaac:

 .. code-block:: edgeql-repl